SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/docker.md

 ## Prerequisites

-This section provides instructions for configuring metrics and log collection for the Sumo Logic app for Docker.
+This section provides instructions for configuring metrics and log collection for the Sumo Logic Docker app.

 #### For metrics collection